 If you want to get crafty in the garden, for the garden, or just as a way to keep your thumb green during the winter months, we have the project for you!
-Hypertufa is a mix of concrete and other elements that is lightweight, easy to work with, can be molded or even carved, and is a perfect project for both beginner and experienced crafters and gardeners.
-You can create pots, containers, art… ok, we will just let these cool tutorials speak for themselves, ok?
+Hypertufa is a mix of concrete and other elements that is lightweight, easy to work with, can be molded or even carved, and is a perfect DIY project for both beginner and experienced crafters and gardeners.
+You can create pots, containers, art… ok, we will just let these cool DIY hypertufa projects speak for themselves, ok?
+We even have a hypertufa recipe for you!
 BTW… you can even do this on a covered kitchen table with the kids!
 All you need is a place to let them cure, and you get amazing results for just a little creative effort.
 Oh, yeah.
 It’s fun!
-Our feature photo above is from ‘Martha’.
-She shows us how to make these bowl hypertufas using a kitchen mixing bowl as a mold!
-(Can you say dollar store?)
-These would look great inside or out, and she has a bunch of other variations as well, including a basketweave patterned hypertufa.
-Check it out!

 The basic recipe (Although there are TONS of variations!)
 From ‘Lowes‘.